MicrochipTech/WFI32-IoT/HowItWorks.md

 ---

 ## 2. Application Scope <a name="Chapter2"></a>
-The WFI32-IoT-IoT development board has been created with the intention of demostrating a one source solution for evaluation of existing cloud provider solutions.
+The WFI32-IoT-IoT development board has been created with the intention of demonstrating a one source solution for evaluation of existing cloud provider solutions.
 This example end-device leverages the catalog of devices, and libraries provided through Microchip's extensive product line to showcase a basic Internet of Things product connection.
 Data exchange between server and in field device is implemented using on board sensors for temperature and light value observations.
 Behavior actions are demonstrated through visual indication of the 'Data' LED as controlled through the Web based APIs.

 General Out-Of-Box operation is as described below: